HopefulLlama/Bootstrap-Booklet/README.md

 A simple library designed to ease the creation of a multiple page booklet, using a content page and pagination to manage navigation.

+Please view the Wiki for in-depth technical documentation.
+Alternatively, continue reading on for quick setup and start information.

 Installation
 ------------